Program for Writing and Rhetoric

 WRTG 1150 (3) First-Year Writing and Rhetoric

 Rhetorically informed introduction to college writing.
-Focuses on critical analysis, argument, inquiry and information literacy.
-Taught as a writing workshop, the course places a premium on invention, drafting and thoughtful revision.
+Focuses on rhetorical analysis, argument, inquiry and information literacy.
+Taught as a writing workshop, the course emphasizes practicing writing strategies for all phases of the writing process.
 For placement criteria, see the arts and sciences advising office.

 Repeatable: Repeatable for up to 6.00 total credit hours.